kapouer/domt/README.md

   filters: the available filters
 }

-In the above example, data|myfilter always return something defined, meaning the merge will happen even if val === undefined.

 Value filters are not called if the first key in the accessor matches undefined data.
 Any other case (> first key, null or empty data) will call the filter.